fastrgv/hbox4/README.md

 This is a commandline-terminal sokoban solver written in Ada.
 It is "generic" in the sense that it contains no domain specific strategies.
 It also provides a demonstration of the advantage in using the Hungarian Algorithm.

+The proper command to extract the archive and maintain the directory structure is "7z x filename".

 ## Usage

 Sokoban puzzles typically come in files containing groups of puzzles, so the user interface assumes that you provide a file-name, and 1 integer representing the number of the puzzle to be solved.
 The solver name is "hbox4".